hungpham2017/mcu/docs/source/feature.rst

 * Setup and plot 2D band structure
 * Setup and plot spin texture
 * Plot the in-plane average of electrostatic potential for work function calculation
-* Space analysis, unit cell transformation, and exporting POSCAR, xsf, or cif (with or without symmetry)
+* Spacegroup analysis, unit cell transformation, and exporting POSCAR, xsf, or cif (with or without symmetry)
 * Read WAVEDER/WAVEDERF to get the derivative of the orbitals with respect to k
 * Currently, only VASP outpus are supported (vasprun.xml, OUTCAR)